bshastry/afl-sancov/README.md

 Points of interest are:

-- slice-linecount: How many lines were executed by the crashing input
+- *slice-linecount*: How many lines were executed by the crashing input
-- dice-linecount: How many lines were *exclusively* executed by the crashing input when compared with the slice of it's parent (queue) input
+- *dice-linecount*: How many lines were *exclusively* executed by the crashing input when compared with the slice of it's parent (queue) input
-- diff-node-spec: What the "dice" lines exactly are
+- *diff-node-spec*: What the "dice" lines exactly are
-- crashing/parent inputs in question
+- *crashing/parent inputs*
-- shrink percent: (100-(dice-linecount/slice-linecount)*100)
+- *shrink percent = (100-(dice-linecount/slice-linecount)*100)*

 ### Full usage